baba230896/openstack-docker/Swift/storage/README.md

 * /srv/node is embedded in Dockerfile, if you want to change you can

+if selinux is enabled then
+* semanage fcontext -a -t swift_data_t /srv/node/device0
+* restorecon /srv/node/device0

-this docker file contain build arg device (same as mount point) -- for single volume with single docker
+this docker file contain build arg device
+--
+for single volume with single docker
 * docker build -t --build-arg device=device_name image:version .